 On June 29, 2017, the plaintiffs filed an appellant's brief with the Sixth Circuit on the remaining issues.
 On July 31, 2017, TVA and TVARS each filed an appellee's brief with the Sixth Circuit on the remaining claims, to which the plaintiffs filed a reply brief on August 28, 2017.
 On January 31, 2018, oral arguments were presented before the Sixth Circuit.
 On Friday, March 16, 2018, the Sixth Circuit (in a 2-1 decision) issued a favorable opinion dismissing the plaintiffs' remaining claims.
-At this point, the plaintiffs' alternatives are to pursue a rehearing in the Sixth Circuit or petition the Supreme Court for a writ of certiorari.
+The case is now concluded.

-TVARS has retained Bradley Arant Boult Cummings LLP to represent it in the lawsuit.
-TVARS has incurred legal fees concerning the litigation of \$110 thousand in 2017 and \$287 thousand in 2016.
+TVARS retained Bradley Arant Boult Cummings LLP to represent it in the lawsuit.
+TVARS incurred legal fees concerning the litigation of \$125 thousand in 2018 and \$110 thousand in 2017.
 Loss contingencies, including claims and legal actions, are recorded as liabilities when the likelihood of loss is probable and an amount or range of probable loss can be reasonably estimated.
-TVARS management has not concluded that any loss is probable as of September 30, 2017.
+TVARS management has not concluded that any loss is probable as of September 30, 2018.